-This cruise has been, and continues to be, a wonderful, continuously unfolding, a slow revelation, of stunning land- and history-scapes: the Dardanelles, bronze-age Poliochni, the spectacular Meteora and its monasteries suspended between heaven and earth.
-Crossing between the Aegean and Ionian seas via the Corinth Canal had us leaning over the railing for well over an hour marvelling that our ship managed to skinny through – the canal an amazing engineering achievement.
+This cruise has been, and continues to be, a wonderful, continuously unfolding slow revelation, of stunning land- and history-scapes: the Dardanelles, Bronze-age Poliochni, the spectacular Meteora and its monasteries suspended between heaven and earth.
+Crossing between the Aegean and Ionian Seas via the Corinth Canal had us leaning over the railing for well over an hour marvelling that our ship managed to skinny through the Canal - an amazing engineering achievement.
 We’re now on our way to Dubrovnik to wander its cobblestone streets.
 All the while classicist, Dr Sebastien Bertrand has been weaving a fascinating story about the occupation of the region through history - the real ‘Game of Thrones’.

 |